-As we continue into the new dacade, the implementation of contact center automation is accelerating, so it is essential for companies to implement best practices, or risk falling behind the competition.
+As we look at 2023 and beyond, the implementation of contact center automation is accelerating, so it is essential for companies to implement best practices, or risk falling behind the competition.

 Technological advances in robotic process automation (RPA), AI, and machine learning (ML) are literally changing the face of customer care.
 However, just because you can automate something in the contact center doesn’t mean you should.
 To know which tasks to turn over to artificial intelligence and a machine is a challenge.

 In this article, we explain the most important approach to successful contact center automation, outline some of the main types of contact center automation tools being implemented in contact centers, and discuss the benefits of an optimized balance between humans and AI in your CX automation approach.
 At the end of the article, we also include a series of downloadable cheat sheets, which take a lighthearted look at the pros and cons of different contact center automation tools.